Boost

 First we include the headers we need for mt19937

-and uniform_int
+and uniform_int.

 #include <boost/random/mersenne_twister.hpp> #include <boost/random/uniform_int.hpp> #include <boost/random/variate_generator.hpp>

-We use mt19937
+We use mt19937 with the default

 seed as a source of randomness.
 The numbers produced will be the same every